 In recent years the demands for typefaces covering multiple world languages and scripts have been rising dramatically.
 To provide designers with an opportunity to explore these unfamiliar territories, we conceived of a series of type design workshops on a variety of world scripts.
-The first workshop will be held between August 22 and 27 in Bern, Switzerland and lead by type designer David Březina.

 Don’t hesitate to email us if you have any questions.